Renal hypoplasia: Signs and symptoms

 Hypoplastic kidneys have a reduced nephron number, but normal corticomedullary differentiation.
 The condition is usually asymptomatic, otherwise infection and kidney stone formation can occur.

 Complications

 Renal hypoplasia is a common cause of kidney failure in children and also of adult-onset disease.

 Causes

-We find the etiology of this condition is in the mutations in kidney-related genes, namely, HNF1B, PAX2, PBX1.
+The etiology of this condition is in the mutations in kidney-related genes, namely, HNF1B, PAX2, PBX1.
 However, environmental factors like maternal diseases such as diabetes, hypertension, and intoxication via smoking and alcohol are linked to renal hypoplasia.

 Diagnosis

-In terms of the diagnosis of renal hypoplasia, we find that the following is done in its evaluation:
+In terms of the diagnosis of renal hypoplasia, the following is done in its evaluation: